Impact of the primordial fluctuation power spectrum on the reionization history: Reionization history as a probe of primordial fluctuations

 Figure \ref{fig:IonHist_calc_SR} shows the $\tanh$-type reionization history for different $z_\mr{re}$, together with the constraint on the free electron fraction from the SILVERRUSH results of the Ly-$\alpha$ luminosity function.
 Three data points from the SILVERRUSH results are depicted in the figure.
 The most stringent constraint among them is $0.49 \le x_\mr{e} \le 0.69$ at $z=7.3$.
 This constraint can be translated into that on the central redshift of the reionization $z_\mr{re}$ as $7.29 \le z_\mr{re} \le 7.50$ for the modeling of $x_\mr{e}$ given in Eq.~\eqref{eq:tanh_reionization}.
 The corresponding range for $x_\mr{e}$ is shown with the pink-shaded region in Figure \ref{fig:IonHist_calc_SR}.
 We note that, even when we change the redshift width of the reionization as $\Delta z=1.0$, the constraint on the central redshift of reionization is given by $7.42 \le z_\mr{re} \le 7.70$, which is consistent with that for the case of $\Delta z=0.5$.
 Therefore the change of $\Delta z$ does not give a significant impact on our conclusion.
+We show the case of varied $\Delta z$ in section \ref{sec:2-4}.